-Sea Wall starring Andrew Scott – review at Old Vic, London – ‘a hypnotic performance’
+Sea Wall review at Old Vic, London – ‘a hypnotic performance by Andrew Scott’

-Since then Scott has performed the piece at the National’s Shed Theatre in London, at the Traverse Theatre in Edinburgh, at Dublin’s Project Arts Centre.
-There’s also a film version available online to download.
-Now he’s returning to it, as part of the Old Vic’s 200th Birthday celebrations.
+Since then Scott has performed the piece at the National Theatre in London, at the Traverse Theatre in Edinburgh and at Dublin’s Project Arts Centre.
+There’s a film version available online to download.
+Now he’s performing it once more as part of the Old Vic’s 200th Birthday celebrations.

 The play was written with Scott in mind and it shows.
-It begins with Scott’s character, Alex, describing his affectionate relationship with his father-in-law, a gruff retired British soldier, and gradually unfolds to paint a picture of a family, a loving wife, a daughter they adore.
+It begins with Scott’s character, Alex, describing his affectionate relationship with his father-in-law, a gruff retired British soldier, and paints a picture of the rest of his family: his loving wife and the daughter they adore.
 Scott delivers this material with conversational, and at times almost childlike, ebullience, but also complete emotional precision.

-The house lights remain up throughout and he often nods at people in the audience as he describes visiting his father-in-law’s house in France.
-Here the two men go swimming and glimpse the nothingness beyond the sea wall, the unfathomable black.
+The house lights remain up throughout the performance and Scott often nods at people in the audience.
+He describes a visit to his father-in-law’s house in France, during which the two men go swimming together and glimpse the nothingness beyond the sea wall, the unfathomable black.

-It’s a brutal piece of writing.
-In part because Stephens is describing one of the most appalling things that can happen to a person, but also because Scott – working with director George Perrin – has complete control over the material.
-One second people are laughing along with himm the next they’re blinking back tears.
-It’s a magnificent act of emotional seesawing.
+It’s a devastatingly brutal piece, in part because Stephens is describing one of the most appalling things that can happen to a person, but also because Scott – working with director George Perrin – has such total control over the material.
+One second he has people are laughing along with him, the next they’re blinking back tears.

-Sea Wall is also one of the tightest, tautest things Stephens has ever written.
+Sea Wall is one of the tightest, tautest things Stephens has ever written.
 He builds a world and then he breaks it.
-It’s the details that do it, the novelistic quality of the writing: the colour of a dress, the way the sun hits the water, the way a body twists when it is falling.
+It’s the details that do this, the novelistic quality of the writing: the colour of a dress, the way the sun hits the water – the way a body twists when it is falling.

 The silences become longer and more drawn out.
 Scott rubs at his jaw, plays with his fingernails, he turns his back on the audience – and the world.
 He becomes, somehow, less solid.
-It’s fascinating to watch, especially having seen him deploy some of those techniques in Hamlet – the interplay between outwardness and inwardness.
+It’s fascinating to watch, this interplay between outwardness and inwardness.

-In truth the size of the space works against the emotional impact of play in the end.
+Powerful as it is, the size of Old Vic space works against the emotional impact of play in the end.
 That heart-wrenching intimacy, that sense of trespass, can’t be replicated in a space of this size.
-Some of Scott’s gestures feel a little larger too by way of compensation, and when you’re charging in excess of two pounds a minute for something it can’t help but change an audience’s relationship to it.
-It remains a hypnotic piece of performance though, layered, nimble, devastating.
+Some of Scott’s gestures feel a little larger too by way of compensation and there’s the issue of cost to consider – when you’re charging in excess of two pounds a minute for something as is the case here, it can’t help but change an audience’s relationship to it.
+Even taking these things into account though, it remains a hypnotic piece of theatre, masterfully performed.

 We need your help…